-Actions identified for the recovery of plains-wanderers are described below.
+Actions identified for the recovery of the plains-wanderer are described below.
 It should be noted that some of the objectives are long-term and may not be achieved prior to the scheduled five-year review of the recovery plan.
 Priorities assigned to actions should be interpreted as follows: